helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 property allows the Oracle converter package through Helidon's serialization filter while retaining the reject-all default for other classes.

-The Maven test suite uses H2 in Oracle compatibility mode and runs the same `etc/schema.sql` used by Oracle Database.
+The Maven test suite runs UCP with H2 in Oracle compatibility mode and uses the same `etc/schema.sql` used by Oracle Database.
 The test does not require a running Oracle Database container.

 The application listens on `http://localhost:8080/pokemon`.